Reimbursable NIST Coordination Office

 Federal Customer/Sponsor Resources

-It is recommended, but not required, that potential NIST customers/sponsors use the Economy Act Template or the NIST Organic Act Federal Template for preparing reimbursable agreements.
-These agreement templates are fillable and contain all the information needed to ensure expedited processing and acceptance of reimbursable agreements.
-Additionally, Federal customers/sponsors may choose to use the U.S. Government Standard Interagency Agreement (Click here for the form and instructions).
+It is recommended, potential customers/sponsors use the standard Treasury forms 7600 A&B preparing reimbursable agreements.
+These agreement forms are fillable and contain all the information needed to ensure expedited processing and acceptance of reimbursable agreements.
+These forms can be tailored to meet both agencies needs.
+(Click here for the forms and instructions).

-You may choose to use one of the templates listed above, or an alternate template for your organization.
+You may choose to use the Treasury forms listed above, or an alternate template for your organization.
 In either case, please note that in order to complete the reimbursable agreement process, the customer/sponsor will need to provide their NIST contact with the following important information:

 1. The name and contact information of both parties involved in the agreement.
 Specifically:

 - Name and contact information for your organization's Administrative, Financial and Technical representatives.

 - Name and contact information for your organization's Legal representative (provide to NIST PI; do not put into agreement).

 - Name and contact information for the individual in your organization to whom financial reports will be sent (if required).